Enhancing Quality Control in Electronics: The Role of Computer Vision in PCB Assembly Inspection

 What is functional testing (FCT)?

-Functional testing (FCT) is a testing method that evaluates the overall functionality of the PCB assembly as a whole.
-Unlike ICT, which focuses on individual components, FCT tests the entire PCB assembly to ensure that it performs as intended.
+Functional testing (FCT) is a testing method that evaluates most of the normal operating functionality of the PCB assembly.
+Unlike ICT, which focuses on individual components, FCT however rarely ensures that the PBCA can function as expected when abnormal events arise, unless special precautions have been taken in the design and test stages.
 This testing method simulates the operating environment of the device under test (DUT) and checks for various functional parameters such as voltage, current, power, power factor, frequency, and duty cycle.

 What are the advantages of FCT?